Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

-Numerically we confirm that occasionally some oscillators switch groups, causing \( R_2 \) to deviate from 1.
-After a few steps, these oscillators return to a possibly slightly different anti-phase cluster configuration, and \( R_2 \) revisits the value of 1.
-The number of oscillators in each cluster may change with each deviation of \( R_2 \) from 1.
-Here, we include four videos \citep{Sayantan2025Metastability} for different system sizes, \( N = 20 \) and \( N = 200 \), demonstrating these features, in particular how the group sizes may change with each spike in \( R_2 \).
-In Figs.~\ref{fig3} and ~\ref{fig4} we include snapshots of these movies before and after a spike in $R_2$.
-What causes the changes in the slope of fast and slowly evolving couplings and which couplings are affected?
-Let us consider the simplest case, where a single oscillator $l$ changes its cluster affiliation.
+{\bf What causes the changes in the slope of fast and slowly evolving couplings and which couplings are affected?} Let us consider the simplest case, where a single oscillator $l$ changes its cluster affiliation.
 What happens to the couplings $k_{lk}$ in which this oscillator is involved?
 From the evolution of the coupling strengths \( k_{ij} \) given in Eq.\ \eqref{eq:k_dynamics} it is seen that two oscillators with indices \( l \) and \( k \), chosen from the \( N \) oscillators, which initially belong to the same cluster at time \( t = t_1 \) in an anti-phase cluster configuration with \( R_2 = 1 \) evolve as

 Since \( k_{lk} \in [-1,1] \) and \( \varepsilon_1, \varepsilon_2 > 0 \), these relations imply $\dot{k}_{lk} \ge 0, \; \text{for } l < k,$ and $\dot{k}_{lk} \le 0, \; \text{for } l > k$.
 Thus, when oscillators \( l \) and \( k \) are in the same cluster, the upper–triangle elements of the coupling matrix (\( l < k \)) increase toward \( +1 \), while the lower–triangle elements (\( l > k \)) decrease toward \( -1 \).
 Now suppose that at time \( t = t_2 > t_1 \), oscillator \( l \) switches its affiliation to the opposite cluster, so that now \( \theta_l - \theta_k = \pi \).
 In this case, the coupling dynamics becomes